-The Council will consider changes to the to the Northern Gulf of Maine (NGOM) Management Area, and LAGC IFQ possession limits.
+The Council will consider changes to the to the Northern Gulf of Maine (NGOM) Management Area, LAGC IFQ possession limits, and the one-way transfer of quota from LA/LAGC IFQ to LAGC IFQ-only vessels.
 The Council has devoted considerable resources toward the development of temporary NGOM management measures and the evaluation of the LAGC IFQ fishery in recent years.
 When developing this amendment, the Council will draw upon a substantial body of existing work such as the LAGC IFQ Program Review (2017), and Framework Adjustment 29 to the FMP.